Customer experience: User experience

-Customer journey mapping
+Customer journey

+In marketing, the notion of customer journey portrays the process customers go through to establish a commercial relationship with a firm.
+The journey emphasizes touchpoints, which are the moments in which firms can interact with their current or potential customers.
+Managers use visualizations called customer journey mapping (CJM) to represent the sequences of interactions between firms and customers to identify opportunities for interaction.
+Understanding CJM also allows for corporations to reduce "friction", or potential issues for the customer.

-The customer journey mapping approach for service design was first introduced by OxfordSM (at the time called Oxford Corporate Consultants) in 1998, in support of Eurostar to establish and implement their corporate mission and brand proposition.
-OxfordSM went on to use the approach widely, including with the UK Government, through which the guidance on the technique was publicly published.
-It has subsequently become one of the most widely used tools for service design and has been utilized as a tool for visualizing intangible services.
+CJM has subsequently become one of the most widely used tools for service design and has been utilized as a tool for visualizing intangible services.
 A customer journey map shows the story of the customer's experience.
 It not only identifies key interactions that the customer has with the organization, but it also brings the user's feelings, motivations, and questions for each of the touchpoints.
 Finally, a customer journey map has the objective of teaching organizations more about their customers.
-To map a customer journey is important to consider the company's customers (buyer persona), the customer journey's time frame, channels (telephone, email, in-app messages, social media, forums, recommendations), first actions (problem acknowledgment), and last actions (recommendations or subscription renewal, f.i.).
+To map a customer journey is important to consider the company's customers (buyer persona), the customer journey's time frame, channels (telephone, email, in-app messages, social media, forums, recommendations), first actions (problem acknowledgment), and last actions (recommendations or subscription renewal).
 Customer Journey Maps are good storytelling conduits – they communicate to the brand the journey, along with the emotional quotient, that the customer experiences at every stage of the buyer journey.

 Customer journey maps take into account people's mental models (how things should behave), the flow of interactions, and possible touchpoints.
 They may combine user profiles, scenarios, and user flows; and reflect the thought patterns, processes, considerations, paths, and experiences that people go through in their daily lives.

 Benefits

 Mapping the customer journey helps organizations understand how prospects and customers use the various channels and [touchpoints], how the organization is perceived, and how the organization would like its customers and prospects' experiences to be.
 By understanding the latter, it is possible to design an optimal experience that meets the expectations of major customer groups, achieves competitive advantage, and supports the attainment of desired customer experience objectives.
+Increased customer retention is another benefit of a carefully designed and executed customer experience strategy.

+Journey mapping or journey orchestration has recently benefitted from the growth of AI technology.
+Solutions have become available in the last decade which allow AI to enhance complex customer journeys.
+Until recently, all customer journey mapping was human-led, but we are currently experiencing a rise of artificial intelligence in customer experience.